Alsabak/Portfolio-website/README.md

 # Sarah's Portfolio 💎

-Welcome to the repository for Sarah Abu Irmeileh's personal portfolio website.
-This portfolio showcases some of my skills, projects, experiences, and contact information.
+Welcome to the repository for Alsaba Khan's personal portfolio website.
+This portfolio showcases some of my skills, projects and experiences.
 It is built using HTML, CSS, and JavaScript, with a focus on clean design and responsiveness.

-Click Here to see  👉[My Portfolio](https://sarah-abu-irmeileh-portfolio.netlify.app/)👈
+Click Here to see  👉[My Portfolio](https://alsabakhan-portfolio.netlify.app/)👈

 ## Table of Contents 📋